Accounting Cost Behavior

 The scatter graph method (also called scatter plot or scatter chart method) involves estimating the fixed and variable elements of a mixed cost visually on a graph.

 The scatter-graph method requires that all recent, normal data observations be plotted on a cost (Y-axis) versus activity (X-axis) graph.
-Vertical axis of graph represents total costs and horizontal axis shows the volume of related activity.
+The vertical axis of the graph represents the total costs and the horizontal axis shows the volume of related activity.

-Let us again use the example of Friends Corporation and review their activities for the last six months (see Illustration 14 from the previous section).
-First step is to plot the points, according to given data.
-Then a line that most closely represents a straight line composed of all the data points should be drawn.
-The graph using data points from Illustration 14 is shown on Illustration 15.
+Let us again use the example of Friends Company and review their activities for the past six months (see Illustration 14 from the previous section).
+The first step is to plot the points on a graph.
+Then draw a line that most closely represents a straight line composed of all the data points.
+The graph using data points from Illustration 14 is shown in Illustration 15:

 Illustration 15: Scatter graph